barneyb/johann/README.md

 ## Standard Library

 Johann's standard library is minimal.
-Where appropriate, standard C provides inspiration.
 Grouped by the file defining them, which is currently an opaque detail.

 ### `allocator`